Up: FlatZinc [Contents][Index]

 fzn_run_stream(+FznStream, +Options)

-FznStream is a FlatZinc input stream and Options is a list of options as described above.
+FznStream is a FlatZinc input stream and Options is a list of options; see Zinc Options.
 Performs the following steps:

 1. Loads the FlatZinc program (fzn_load_stream/2), initializing a FlatZinc state.